our digital manufacturing ecosystem

 With both the primer and spray paint, you’ll want to work in even and horizontal movements.
 Try not to linger over any areas as this will build up uneven layers over your 3D print.

 The number of spray paint layers is up to you; a lot of this will come down to your own judgment.
 If you nailed it in one layer, that may be all you need.
 If it looks too thin in some areas, an additional coat may be required.

 Just be careful to not add too many layers as this would result in you losing all your carefully sculpted detail.
 The last thing you would want is to waste the 3D print so trust your instincts!

-As you can see in the picture below, even with all the layers of paint the details are still preserved.
+Even with all the layers of paint, the details are still preserved.
 Applying thin layers produced great results with very little effort involved.
 This process is very time effective too and perfect for a model you want to have all in one solid color.
-This is also great if you're planning to make more than one model.
+This is also great if you’re planning to make more than one model.
 Hope this helps you create better looking spray painted models!
 For more info on 3D printing materials and finishes, check out the Fictiv Capabilities Guide.